Kushal19903/blog-agent/README.md

 ### Step 2: Pull the Gemma Model

-Run the following command to download the `gemma:2b` model:
+Run the following command to download the `gemma:2b` model in ollama application:

 ```bash
 ollama pull gemma:2b